 A long-standing partnership

-For over 10 years, Manutan has been managing the inventory of Sunseeker's Class C products, as well as other parts used during the boat construction process.
+For over 10 years, Manutan has been managing the inventory of Sunseeker's Tail spend, as well as other parts used during the boat construction process.
 The supplier has consequently reserved part of its warehouse, put together a specific team and mobilised a fleet of trucks to replenish the manufacturer's stocks.
 Thousands of items are delivered to the production site every day.

 Continual improvement in the spotlight

 "Two years ago, our partnership took on a whole new dimension.
-We have now given Manutan UK complete responsibility for replenishing our Class C products with the aim of reducing our TCO by at least 15%," explains George Ricketts, Lean Project Leader at Sunseeker.
+We have now given Manutan UK complete responsibility for replenishing our tail spend with the aim of reducing our TCO by at least 15%," explains George Ricketts, Lean Project Leader at Sunseeker.

 Both stakeholders worked closely alongside one another in analysing and reviewing all the processes for procuring and using the products distributed.
 During a series of Lean Management workshops, the teams examined such vital information as the distance that users travelled every day to reach the necessary products and the cost of production line downtime.
 By cross-referencing the data, the teams came up with several solutions.
 One of which was to install vending machines for specific high value/low volume products.